httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

     Date: Thu, 1 May 2014 16:20:09 GMT
     HTTP-TLS: ma=3600

-Note that the commitment is not bound to a particular alternative service; clients SHOULD use other alternative services that they become aware of, as long as the requirements regarding authentication and avoidance of cleartext protocols are met.
+This header field creates a commitment from the origin {{RFC6454}} of the associated resource (in the example, `http://example.com`).
+For the duration of the commitment, clients SHOULD strongly authenticate the server for all subsequent requests made to that origin.

-When this header field appears in a response, clients MUST strongly authenticate the alternative service, as described in Section 3.1 of {{RFC2818}}, noting the additional requirements in
-{{I-D.ietf-httpbis-alt-svc}}.
-The header field MUST be ignored if strong authentication fails.
+Authentication for HTTP over TLS is described in Section 3.1 of {{RFC2818}}, noting the additional requirements in {{I-D.ietf-httpbis-alt-svc}}.
+The header field MUST be ignored if strong authentication fails; otherwise, an attacker could create a persistent denial of service by falsifying a commitment.

-Persisted information expires after a period determined by the value of the `ma` parameter.
+The commitment to use authenticated TLS persists for a period determined by the value of the `ma` parameter.
 See Section 4.2.3 of {{RFC7234}} for details of determining response age.

     ma-parameter     = delta-seconds

+The commitment made by the `HTTP-TLS` header field applies only to the origin of the resource that generates the `HTTP-TLS` header field.
 Requests for an origin that has a persisted, unexpired value for `HTTP-TLS` MUST fail if they cannot be made over an authenticated TLS connection.

+Note that the commitment is not bound to a particular alternative service.
+Clients SHOULD use alternative services that they become aware of.
+However, clients MUST NOT use an unauthenticated alternative service for an origin with this commitment.
+Where there is an active commitment, clients MAY instead ignore advertisements for unsecured alternatives services.

 ## Operational Considerations